yellowdog/python-examples/README.md

 - **Creating, Updating and Removing** Source Templates, Compute Templates, Keyrings, Credentials, Namespace Storage Configurations, Image Families, Allowances, and Configured Worker Pools
 - **Following Event Streams** for Work Requirements, Worker Pools and Compute Requirements

 The operation of the commands is controlled using TOML configuration files and/or environment variables and command line arguments.
-In addition, Work Requirements and Worker Pools can be defined using JSON files providing extensive configurability.
+In addition, Work Requirements and Worker Pools can be defined using JSON files, providing extensive configurability.

 Commands are also provided for the semi-automatic setup of cloud provider accounts for use with YellowDog, and the creation of YellowDog assets to work with these cloud provider accounts.
 Please see **[Cloud Wizard](README_CLOUDWIZARD.md)** for more details.